-HFSA is concerned about this measure since our members see heart failure patients discharged too early from acute care, when their blood pressure is still unstable or their fluid overload is far from resolved.
-In addition, hospitals already carry the financial burden of length of stay and this would only add another burden.
+The Heart Failure Society of America (HFSA) raised concern with the unintended consequences of the measure, stating that heart failure patients are discharged too early from acute care, when their blood pressure is still unstable or their fluid overload is far from resolved.
+In addition, HFSA states that this would add additional financial burden to hospitals due to the length of stay from patients.

-Developer Response:
+Measure Steward/Developer Response:

 Thank you for your feedback.
-The intent of this measure is to capture the very outcome that you state that members see, by collectively measuring a set of adverse acute care outcomes that can occur postdischarge: 1) emergency department (ED) visits, 2) observation stays, and 3) unplanned readmissions at any time during the 30 days post-discharge.
+The intent of this measure is to capture the very outcome that you state that members see, by collectively measuring a set of adverse acute care outcomes that can occur post-discharge: 1) emergency department (ED) visits, 2) observation stays, and 3) unplanned readmissions at any time during the 30 days post-discharge.

-While increased LOS could be one response to this measure (i.e. hospitals appropriately do not discharge patients before they are clinically stable, so they are not readmitted, go to the ED, or experience an observation stay), ideally this measure incentivizes care transitions so that patients with HF receive adequate follow-up and post-discharge ambulatory care to reduce the risk of a post-discharge hospital visit.
+While increased LOS could be one response to this measure (i.e., hospitals appropriately do not discharge patients before they are clinically stable, so they are not readmitted, go to the ED, or experience an observation stay), ideally this measure incentivizes care transitions so that patients with HF receive adequate follow-up and post-discharge ambulatory care to reduce the risk of a post-discharge hospital visit.